Try mountain biking at Coed-y-Brenin

 Walking up Snowdon

 This is the most famous walk in Wales – and it's not just because of the high tea in the summit cafe.
 Attempt Yr Wyddfa, the highest mountain in Wales and England, for epic views.
-Choose your challenge from six routes, including Llanberis Path that runs alongside the Snowdon Mountain Railway or follow the PYG track up and the Miner's Path down.
+Choose your challenge from six routes, including the Llanberis Path that runs alongside the Snowdon Mountain Railway or follow the PYG track up and the Miner's Path down.
 Make sure you take heed of the safety guidance before heading out.

 Hang out at Zip World Titan